California-Data-Collaborative/Open-Water-Rate-Specification/README.md

-# Open Water Rate Specification v0.0.1
+# Open Water Rate Specification

-This repository documents the Open Water Rate Specification (OWRS), a machine-readable format for specifying and sharing water rate information.
-The specification is currently **a draft** and we are openly soliciting ideas and suggestions.
+This repository documents the **Open Water Rate Specification** (OWRS), a machine-readable format for specifying and sharing water rate information.

-OWRS is designed to fully encode a water utility's rate structure and pricing schedules in a form that is easy to store, share, modify and apply programmatically.
+OWRS is designed for analysts, economists, and software developers interested in analyzing water rates.
+OWRS attempts to fully encode a water utility's rate structure and pricing schedules in a form that is easy to store, share, modify and apply programmatically.

+## Why a Standard for Sharing Water Rates?

+Anyone familiar with water rates is likely familiar with the PDF documents, HTML tables and images generally used to present water pricing information to the public.
+These formats are useful because they provide a consise representation that is easy for people to understand.
+However, these formats are often not ideal for analysts, consultants, economists or others interested in analyzing water prices for several reasons:

+1. HTML tables may be easy for customers to understand but they are difficult for computer code to understand and usually must be manually translated into code before a rate analysis can be performed.

+2. Sometimes the exact formulas used to calculate a water bill are not explicitly defined.

+3. PDF and HTML formats are more difficult to store, transmit and interpret than plain text.

+## Benefits of OWRS

+OWRS attempts to overcome these downsides by specifying a plain text format to fully specify a water rate structure.
+Specifically:

+1. OWRS is based on [YAML](http://yaml.org/), and as such it is designed to be easy to store, transmit, and parse in any programming language.

+2. a

+3. a

+## Vision for the Future

 Ultimately this standard will form the foundation for a comprehensive database of water price information.
-When combined with customer billing data (like that gathered by the [CaDC](http://californiadatacollaborative.com/)), this enables the analysis of water bill equity and utility revenue stability.
+When combined with customer billing data (like that gathered by the [CaDC](http://californiadatacollaborative.com/)), this enables the analysis of utility revenue stability and water bill equity.

 ### How to Contribute